 When she is not caring for animals, Lorna is an avid gardener (though she makes Patrick do the tough stuff), a voracious reader, and writer.
 She loves quilting in the winter, kayaking in the summer, and singing in the shower year round.
-She is the one to blame for the eight colours the house has been painted, which is why it is now nicknamed the Rainbow House.
-Lorna never met a neutral she liked.

 Patrick hails from the west coast of Ireland but speaks fluent cat and dog, and seems to draw both like a magnet.
 He is the energetic one in the family and particularly enjoys dogs with high exercise requirements.
 He is fond of brisk walks, frisbee games, impromptu soccer and splashing in waves, and never met a tennis ball he wasn’t willing to throw.

 Patrick is a senior manager in the automotive industry, but looks forward to his time pet sitting.
 When he’s not working or caring for animals, he is an avid reader, is writing a gritty historical fantasy novel, knows the words to most pub songs and plays the Irish bodhran for anyone who appreciates a good Celtic beat.
 He is learning the tin whistle, which only occasionally makes the dogs howl.